 Temple University looks forward to a semester of primarily in-person instruction as we welcome more students back to campus for the fall.

-All faculty and staff whose work puts them in direct contact with students will be able to take a free COVID-19 test twice a week.
+All members of Temple’s community must be fully vaccinated against COVID-19 by Oct.
+15 and provide proof of their immunization to Health Services.
+Faculty and staff whose work puts them in direct contact with students will be able to take a free COVID-19 test twice a week.
 Employees who commute to campus for work will also be able to take a free COVID-19 test once a week.

-Details on testing locations for the fall will be provided later; however, the testing center in Morgan Hall is still available to anyone experiencing symptoms and those they have come in contact with.
+Details on testing locations for the fall will be provided later.
 Learn more about testing and tracing on campus.

 Temple’s full-time and part-time employees can request accommodations through Human Resources, including requests for flexible work arrangements based on individual circumstances.
 To learn more, log in to TUportal below and access Temple’s flexible work arrangements guidelines in the COVID-19 Information tab.

 One of the most important steps to keeping yourself and others safe is to monitor your own health and, if you are sick and/or exposed to COVID-19, stay home.

 Temple will temporarily modify its sick leave policy beginning July 1, 2020, and ending Dec.
 31, 2020.
 During this time period, bargaining and nonbargaining unit employees may not only request sick leave for their own illness, but they may also request sick leave from their current and banked time so they may

 - isolate due to acquiring COVID-19 and/or quarantine due to being identified as a “close contact” of someone diagnosed with COVID-19, and/or

 - care for family members who are sick due to COVID-19.